-Interest in the disappearance of mother-of-two Lyn Dawson, 32, was reignited when journalist Hedley Thomas and The Australian released The Teacher's Pet podcast which has now been listened to by 27 million people worldwide.
+Interest in the disappearance of mother-of-two Lynette Dawson, 32, was reignited when journalist Hedley Thomas and The Australian released The Teacher's Pet podcast, which has been downloaded over 60 million times worldwide.
 At the time of her disappearance, Chris, a former star rugby player-turned-teacher was having an affair with a student, who he later married.
-Chris has always claimed that Lyn ran away with a "religious cult".
+Chris has always claimed that Lynette ran away with a "religious cult".

 Literally the next day, a colleague recommended The Teacher’s Pet to me.
 "It’s about this woman who was murdered by her husband…" she began.